akdombrowski/spruceid-gen-vc-demo/notes/room-4-improvement.md

 to generate a proof with a `jwk` I can't just do the logic to get my `jwk`, but I have to also remember to create some instance of an `Option` like with `from()` or use `Some()`.
 Only for the library to take that option and unwrap it in order to use the actual `jwk` value.
+And, also remember to use `None` for the ssh-agent argument.

 I understand that it simplifies writing the library and reduces the other supplemental fn's that a user might have to keep track of for different cases